 4. Release the dental floss from the loop, pull the ponytail holder tight & voila, you have a ponytail holder.

 This is an option when you have broken buttons missing their shanks on the backside

 Button covers have been around for a long time but they seemed extra popular in the 1990’s.
 I remember because I wore them.

 Button covers are perfect for this craft because the magnet fits right into the hole on the backside.

-If you don’t have button covers, large, cute, buttons make fun magnets too.
+If you don’t have button covers, large, cute, new buttons make fun magnets too.